 These rashes are likely caused by a fungus (Yeast, also known as candida, is a common culprit.) and can often be very stubborn.
-The first step to healing them is to speak with your doctor to see if there are an underlying problems causing the rash.
-People who have high blood sugar tend to get these rashes more often as fungus like sugar.
+The first step to healing them is to speak with your doctor to see if there are underlying problems causing the rash.
+People who have high blood sugar tend to get these rashes more often as fungus-like sugar.
 Rashes like this can also be a sign of immune problems.
-The doctor can also recommend possible over the counter or prescription treatments for your rash.
+The doctor can also recommend possible over-the-counter or prescription treatments for your rash.

-If you have already consulted your doctor and would like some home remedies to try out, the hub will give you some ideas of things that you can try at home to prevent or treat these common fungal skin infections.
+If you have already consulted your doctor and would like some home remedies to try out, this article will give you some ideas of things that you can try at home to prevent or treat these common fungal skin infections.

 The biggest way to prevent fungal skin infections and rashes is to keep an area clean and dry.
 Take a shower before bed and, if possible, after activities that involve heavy sweating.
 Make sure to carefully wash any problem areas.
 Once out of the shower, dry the areas with a clean towel.
 Make sure that it hasn't dried other areas of your body that have fungal infections.
 After drying off, apply powder.
 Consider using an antiperspirant or diaper rash cream over the irritated areas.
 If it is itchy, a cortisone cream may help.